LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

         failed.
       * *ARK_MASSSOLVE_FAIL* if the mass matrix solver's solve routine failed.
-      * *ARK_VECTOROP_ERR* a vector operation error occured.
+      * *ARK_VECTOROP_ERR* a vector operation error occurred.

+   **Notes:**
-   **Notes:** The input vector *yout* can use the same memory as the vector *y0* of initial conditions that was passed to :c:func:`ARKStepCreate()`.
+      The input vector *yout* can use the same memory as the vector *y0* of initial conditions that was passed to :c:func:`ARKStepCreate`.

       In *ARK_ONE_STEP* mode, *tout* is used only on the first call, and only to get the direction and a rough scale of the independent variable.

       All failure return values are negative and so testing the return argument for negative values will trap all :c:func:`ARKStepEvolve()` failures.

       Since interpolation may reduce the accuracy in the reported solution, if full method accuracy is desired the user should issue a call to :c:func:`ARKStepSetStopTime()` before the call to :c:func:`ARKStepEvolve()` to specify a fixed stop time to end the time step and return to the user.
 Upon return from :c:func:`ARKStepEvolve()`, a copy of the internal solution :math:`y_{n}` will be returned in the vector *yout*.
 Once the integrator returns at a *tstop* time, any future testing for *tstop* is disabled (and can be re-enabled only though a new call to :c:func:`ARKStepSetStopTime()`).

       On any error return in which one or more internal steps were taken by :c:func:`ARKStepEvolve()`, the returned values of *tret* and *yout* correspond to the farthest point reached in the integration.
       On all other error returns, *tret* and *yout* are left unchanged from those provided to the routine.

-.. _Usage.ARKStep.OptionalInputs:
+.. _ARKODE.Usage.ARKStep.OptionalInputs:

 Optional input functions
 -------------------------